robustly/robust-log/README.md

 #### log(eventLabelStr, [detailsObj], [opts])

-  - Logs an event as level: INFO
+  - Logs an INFO_LEVEL event
   - Returns: Promise
   - INFO will always be written to stdout unless filtered out by LOG_FILTERS